 We care about the safety of our peers, and because of this, more and more tasks are switching over online.
 Today, we want to bring your attention to online auditions and the tools that make this process easier and more efficient.
 In this article, we’re comparing the 5 most popular video conferencing platforms that are widely used to host online auditions.

 Zoom is quite the giant in this space, as many people have implemented using their services for daily and work-related tasks.
-They advertise having a clear picture and clear audio, which would be advantageous to you as a Casting Director.
-Zoom does have paid plans, but you’ll be able to enjoy a large number of their features for free.
+They advertise having a clear picture and audio, which would benefit you as a Casting Director.
+Zoom has paid plans, but you’ll be able to enjoy many of their features for free.
 It also allows you to integrate with your calendar, so you never have to miss a scheduled audition.
 You also won’t have to keep anyone out of the loop, as Zoom allows you to host auditions with up to 100 members in the call.
 Unfortunately, the free tier limits you to just 40 minutes of group calls.

 MS Teams is widely recognized due to its adaptability and a plethora of features.
 It’ll do a lot of the things that Zoom does, with some extra benefits such as being able to seamlessly share files, host group calls with up to 300 members, and chat with users directly within its platform.
 Auditioning prospects could easily submit their demo reels, self-tapes, and slates directly to your MS Teams chat, removing the need to write e-mails and wait for delayed responses.
 If you’re looking for a platform that’ll let you cover all facets of online communication, then MS Teams is the catch-all software solution you’re looking for.
 They do have a free tier option, which comes with compelling features you could try today.